weld-project/weld/python/README.md

 ### Using Grizzly in a Python REPL

-Import the pandas library and grizzly.
+Import the Pandas library and Grizzly.

 ```bash
 $ python